Multiplicative Bias Corrected Nonparametric Smoothers: Introduction

+where $f$ stands for the density of the (one-dimensional) explanatory variable $X$ and $\sigma^2(x)$ is the conditional variance of the response variable given $X=x$.
+See for example the book of \cite{fan+1996}.
+Since the bias increases with the second order derivative of the regression function, the local linear smoother tends to under-estimate in the peaks and over-estimate in the valleys of the regression function.
+See for example \cite{simonoff1996,wand+1995,scott1992}.
+This behavior in peaks and valleys causes some trouble in some practical applications, such as for the estimation of energy spectrum.

 The decay of radioactive isotopes often generates gamma particles whose energy can be measured using specialized detectors.
-Typically, these detectors count the number of particle in various energy bins over short time intervals such as one to ten minutes.
+Typically, these detectors count the number of particles in various energy bins over short time intervals such as one to ten minutes.
 This enables estimation of the energy distribution of the emitted particles, which is called the energy spectrum.
 For low or medium resolution detectors, the spectrum is typically composed of multiple broad peaks whose location and area characterize the radio-isotope.
+That is we not only want the locations of the peaks, but also the shape and amplitudes in peak regions.

 Because the actual bin counts are noisy, and the energy spectrum is fairly smooth, it has been proposed to estimate the energy spectrum using nonparametric smoothing techniques (\cite{sullivan++2006,gang+++2004}).
-However, it is known that many classical smoothers, such as kernel-based regression smoothers, $k$-nearest neighbors, and smoothing splines, typically under-estimate in the peaks and over-estimate in the valleys of the regression function.
-See for example \cite{simonoff1996,fan+1996,wand+1995,scott1992}.
+However, the bias of the nonparametric smoothers degrades isotope identification performance for any algorithm that includes peak area or ratios of areas (\cite{casson+2006}) and motivates studying methods to reduce bias.